Strongly entangled system-reservoir dynamics with multiphoton pulses beyond the two-excitation limit: Exciting the atom-photon bound state: Introduction

-Here, we study the formation of an atom-photon bound state for a TLS inside a semi-infinite one-dimensional waveguide using the MPS framework for pulses containing up to $n=3$ photons and look for ways to control and, in particular, maximize the steady-state excitation of the emitter.
-Although it is, in principle, possible to include higher photon numbers in the MPS framework, the numerical evaluation becomes increasingly expensive and a more efficient description becomes desirable.
-Therefore, we propose a formalism based on a recursion in the Heisenberg picture in which the interaction of quantum few-level systems with fully quantized multi-photon pulses in the non-Markovian regime can be approximated efficiently.
-Since the resources required for the numerical calculations only grow quadratically with the number of excitations, we can extend the investigation to $n=15$ photons and more.
+Here, we study the excitation of an atom-photon bound state for a TLS inside a semi-infinite one-dimensional waveguide using the MPS framework for pulses containing up to four photons.
+Thereby, we extend an existing method for pulses containing up to two photons \cite{Guimond2017}.
+In this context, we look for ways to control and, in particular, maximize the steady-state excitation of the emitter.

-The paper is structured as follows: After this introduction in Sec.~\ref{sec:introduction}, in Sec.~\ref{MPS_method}, we introduce the considered system and present the MPS method for the calculation of its dynamics including quantized pulses.
-The results we obtain this way are discussed in Sec.~\ref{MPS_results}.
-For an efficient estimation of the dynamics, in Sec.~\ref{HB_method}, we present our recursion method based on matrix elements in the Heisenberg picture.
-In Sec.~\ref{HB_results}, the results it produces are presented after a comparison to the MPS results which allows an assessment of the validity of the approach.
-Finally, in Sec.~\ref{Conclusion}, we summarize our findings.
+The Paper is structured as follows: After this introduction in Sec.~\ref{sec:introduction}, in Sec.~\ref{MPS_method}, we introduce the considered system and present the MPS method for the calculation of its dynamics including quantized pulses which we benchmark using an approach in the Heisenberg picture.
+In Sec.~\ref{MPS_results}, we discuss the non-Markovian system dynamics and, in particular, the excitation of the atom-photon bound state.
+Finally, we summarize our findings in Sec.~\ref{Conclusion}.